theos/theos-wiki/Installation-Cygwin.md

 This guide will help you install Theos on your Windows (XP, Vista, 7, 8, and 8.1) machine via Cygwin.

+Please consider using [Windows Subsystem for Linux](Installation-Linux) instead if possible.
+Cygwin works but is quite limited.

 | Platform | Minimum OS version | Targets supported
 |----------|--------------------|-------------------|
 | **Windows** | XP | iOS |